taylor-curley/taylor-curley/README.md

 - 👯 I’m looking to collaborate on projects related to cognitive psychology
 - 📫 How to reach me: Email me at taylor.curley "at" afrl.af.mil

+**Note**: I do not commit to public repos often due to the nature of my work.
+Please contact me if you have any questions regarding this.

 ## 👨‍💻 Programming Languages

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)